 Instead of shelling out dough at a restaurant, throw a dinner party to bond with your friends.

-Eating with loved ones helps you build more positive memories related to healthy eating.
+Eating with loved ones can help you build more positive memories related to healthy eating.
 Get them involved in meal prep: Host a build-your-own taco bar or a sushi-rolling party.